psychemedia/storytelling-notes/golden-ball.md

 I have not come to see thee hung
 Upon this gallows-tree .

 The portions of this curious tale which are enclosed within brackets were obtained from a different informant.
 It seems to be a Yorkshire version of Grimm's ' Fearless John '

-( Kinder -Mährchen , 4) .
+( Kinder-Mährchen , 4) .
 In both these is the giant cut in half, and the incident of the chimney, and also the wonderful bed.

 In one of Grimm's versions of the tale, the lad is able to overcome the spirits by means of a stick which he obtained from a dead man on the gallows, the man having been hung for a theft which he had not committed.
 The boy brings him to Christian burial, and in reward obtains the stick.

 In the Yorkshire story, the lad saves a girl from the gallows by means of a golden ball he had recovered from the spirits.
 There is a family likeness in the tales .

 The other portion of the story resembles the popular Essex game of ' Mary Brown,' which is thus played :